frankpulido/IT-PHP-Tema4-POO1/tema4_nivel3_01/README.md

 # MOVIE THEATERS MANAGER - FRANK PULIDO

-At this first stage the app has been developed only for BackEnd use.
+At this first stage the app has been developed only for BackEnd use.<br>
-It uses JSON persistence files for classes Director, Movie and MovieTheater.
+It uses JSON persistence files for classes Director, Movie and MovieTheater.<br>

 ## BACKEND
-File indexAdmin.php has the BackEnd menu for using the methods created in Admin class to manage the catalogues and store them as json files.
-The engine : Class Admin in models/admin.php.
+File indexAdmin.php has the BackEnd menu for using the methods created in Admin class to manage the catalogues and store them as json files.<br>
+The engine : Class Admin in models/admin.php.<br>

-The BackEnd menu :
+The BackEnd menu :<br>
-Welcome to IT Movie Theaters.
+Welcome to IT Movie Theaters.<br>
-1- Show movies in the selected Movie Theater.
+1- Show movies in the selected Movie Theater.<br>
-2- Show the movie with higher length in the selected Movie Theater.
+2- Show the movie with higher length in the selected Movie Theater.<br>
-3- Show movies ON SCREEN by a given Director (all Movie Theaters).
+3- Show movies ON SCREEN by a given Director (all Movie Theaters).<br>
-4- Add movie to catalogue.
+4- Add movie to catalogue.<br>
-5- Add movie on Screen in a Theater of choice.
+5- Add movie on Screen in a Theater of choice.<br>
-6- Remove movie from Screen in a Theater of choice.
+6- Remove movie from Screen in a Theater of choice.<br>

 ## FRONTEND
 File indexWeb.php (to be developed) will have a simple website displaying all movies in catalogue.
 For each Movie :